cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 To create a language in which describing smart contracts is *easy and safe*.

-In this article, we are going to analyze the glow sample programs provided in the distribution to learn How they work, and how could we apply them to our own needs.
+In this article, we are going to analyze the sample Glow programs that are provided in the distribution to learn how they work, and how could we apply them to our own needs.

 # Buy Signature ([buy<sub>sig.glow</sub>](https://gitlab.com/mukn/glow/-/blob/master/future/buy_sig.glow))?

-Let's imagine you want to have your Testament notarized.
+Let's imagine you want to have your testament notarized.
 What would you do?

-> Probably you will write your Testament,
+> Probably you will write your testament,
-> And pay a Notary to stamp it,
+> And pay a notary to stamp it,
 > and store a copy for future reference.

 If we think about it, there are many interactions in the world that follow that same process:

 -   When you have your diploma certified by your university.
--   When you renew your Driver's license, there is no test, just a new stamp on it.
+-   When you renew your driver's license, there is no test, just a new stamp on it.

 We could generalize the  process as:

-> A Buyer (you in this case)
+> A buyer (you in this case)
-> Pays a Seller
+> Pays a seller
-> Takes something, or better yet, a representation of the thing, a Digest
+> Takes something, or better yet, a representation of the thing, a digest
-> to a Seller.
+> to a seller.
-> So that the Seller Signs the Digest.
+> So that the seller signs the digest.
-> And everyone can see that the Digest was Signed.
+> And everyone can see that the digest was signed.

-Well this is the interaction that the `buy_sig.glow` contract codifies.
+This is the interaction that the `buy_sig.glow` contract codifies.

-## Visualizing the Buyer / Seller interactions
+## Visualizing the Buyer and Seller interactions

 ![img](../article-images/2021-02-03_07-00-00_learning-glow-by-example/buy_sig.png)